The leaders in the fierce competition are Immutable X, Polygon and Arbitrum

 As we can see in the chart below, after the DeFi Summer and the rise of NFTs in 2020, Ethereum gas fees witnessed a significant jump, and the general uptrend remains.

-Today’s article will look at some top layer 2 protocols that help NFTs thrive.
+Join us as we look at some top layer 2 protocols that help NFT collections, games and marketplaces thrive.

 Optimism adopts optimistic rollup to optimize transactions and further reduce gas costs.
 Perfectly compatible with Ethereum and extremely easy to deploy, Optimism enjoys broad support from developers for its streamlined experience.
-The launch of the OP token earlier this year proved the popularity of this scaling solution.
+The launch of the OP token in 2022 proved the popularity of this scaling solution.

 What advantages does Optimism have in minting or trading NFTs?
 For those who trust the security of Ethereum and look for more affordable transaction costs, developer-friendly Optimism is a wise choice.